Office of Sexual Violence Prevention and Response Resources

 If you would like to report a sexual assault, contact the police or sheriff’s department for the jurisdiction where the assault occurred.
 You are always welcome to contact Campus Police Services first where officers will help facilitate your report to the appropriate jurisdiction.
 If the assault occurred on campus, contact Campus Police Services.

-No matter your gender or gender identity, sexual assault is a trauma.
 The trauma of sexual assault involves losing control of your own body and possibly fearing death or injury.
-Physical and emotional health can both be affected by sexual assault therefore it is important to consider engaging with medical care.
+Physical and emotional health can both be affected by sexual assault, therefore, it is important to consider engaging with medical care.

 A sexual assault exam can help address immediate injuries, collect evidence, and treat preventatively for certain infections.
 In spite of a strong and natural desire to clean up, in the interest of evidence preservation, it is best that you do not do so.